reside-ic/reside-hyperv-scripts/README.md

 live, at which point you should be able to ping `new-vm-name.dide.ic.ac.uk` and see an IP address resolved.

-* Login to `wpia-reside1.dide.ic.ac.uk` with DIDE details, and run Powershell from the desktop icon, which should put you in this folder.
+* Remote Desktop to `wpia-reside1.dide.ic.ac.uk` with DIDE details, and run Powershell from the desktop icon, which should put you in this folder.

 * Customise an existing script - for example:-